Mycelium-Lab/olympus_subgraphs/sushiswap-ohm/README.md

-# SushiSwap Subgraph
+# SushiSwap-OHM

-This subgraph dynamically tracks swaps on SushiSwap and
+This subgraph dynamically tracks swaps on SushiSwap which contain OHM token as part of the pair.

 ## Deployment